Malini-ux/URL-Extractor-Django/README.md

 ![image](https://github.com/Malini-ux/URL-Extractor-Web-app-tool-Django/assets/114894629/7af7d550-fee3-4825-98a7-4c6cb86950f4)

-## Features:
+## Features

 **URL Extraction:** Input a webpage URL and utilize BeautifulSoup to extract all URLs contained within the webpage.

 **Link Type Detection:** Automatically categorize extracted links as internal, external, relative, or other types.

-**Caching Mechanism:** Utilize caching mechanisms like Redis to improve performance.
+**Caching Mechanism:** Utilize caching mechanism integrating with Redis to improve performance.

 **User Interface:** Designed with Bootstrap for a responsive and user-friendly interface.

-**Debugging Tool:**: Django's built-in debugging tool to measure cache and other performance metrics.
+**Debugging Tool:**: Django's debugger toolbar can be used to measure cache and other performance metrics.